-14 Jun 6 Ways Construction Companies are Using Drone Mapping
+14 Jun 6 Amazing Ways Drone Mapping Helps Construction Companies Make Better Decisions (2018)

-Whether you’re not meeting deadlines, running over budget, or unsure of what truly is happening on the job site, these roadblocks can put you in the hot seat.
+Whether you’re not meeting deadlines, running over budget, or unsure of what truly is happening on the job site, these roadblocks can put you in difficult situations.

 Typically, traditional job site mapping methods have lead you down a path of an accepted level of uncertainty and guesswork.

-Despite your current relationship with a commercial drone and even if it’s being included in your everyday operation, this post is to help you grasp everything it can do behind the scenes.
+Despite your current relationship with a commercial drone and even if it’s being included in your everyday operation, this post is to help you grasp everything it can do using drone on constructions sites.

 From being able to obtain super accurate data to weekly project visibility, drone mapping has certainly made a name for itself in the scheme of productivity.

-Here are the six ways construction companies are using drone mapping to its fullest potential to optimize construction and/or excavation projects.
+Here are the six ways construction companies are using drone mapping to its fullest potential to optimize construction and/or earthmoving projects.

 Job sites are continuously changing, and getting updates on those changes can take weeks using traditional methods since they are slow and costly.